 We install either a wall anchor system or helical tieback system along the retaining wall to reinforce the structure.

-We have warranted solutions for failing retaining walls!
+We have warrantied solutions for failing retaining walls!
 Call us for a free retaining wall repair quote today!
-We serve Owensboro, Evansville, Henderson, and many nearby areas in Indiana and Kentucky.
+We serve Owensboro, Evansville, Newburgh, and many nearby areas in Indiana and Kentucky.

 Signs of a failing retaining wall are usually easy to identify, as shown in the different examples below.
 The important thing to know is that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.